egrund/SARSA-gridworld/README.md

 world = Grid.Gridworld(Gridworlds.Gridworlds.GRIDWORLD[which_gridworld])
 world.visualize()
 ```
-Decide which default world by changing `which_gridworld` to any value between 0 and 4.<br />
+Decide which default world by changing `which_gridworld` to any value between 0 and 4.
+The gridworld on the picture above is gridworld 0. <br />

 Creation of player and learning start
 ``` python